Fractured Magic: Chapter Twenty-Seven

 “Only in that I have good news I needed to share.
 Isobel found an excellent candidate for Prince Nochdvor’s guard.
 Whenever you’re finished here, come downstairs and she’ll tell you more about them.”

-Isobel waited for them in the sitting room.
+With a shared, lingering look and not another word spoken between them, Roman and Leandros followed Gareth down to the sitting room, where Isobel waited.
 Since yesterday, the bloody sheets had been cleared off the couch and all evidence of the previous day’s events cleaned away.
 Isobel sat right where Leandros had been stitched up, now stitching her own embroidery.

-Leandros nodded and straightened again, though he could feel the tips of his ears heating up from the sheer humiliation.
+Leandros nodded and straightened again, though he could feel the tips of his ears heating up from sheer humiliation.
 Truthfully, he couldn’t remember much of what happened after the physician had left.
 Changing the subject, he said, “Mr. Ranulf mentioned you found a potential guard for me?”

 Roman shot him a wounded look, but Isobel just smiled.
 “I thought you might say that, which is why I prepared a bribe.”